NateEag/nateeag.com/pages/software/ideas.md

 further than necessary to enable that.

 With OpenStreetMap's raw data, it should be possible to render the map in a visual style similar to the one from the film adaptations.
+[This OSM watercolor tile generator](https://github.com/stamen/watercolor) could serve as a great example of how to build out the tileset.
+Not sure how up-to-date it is, but for a POC you could maybe just hack the rendering logic to use an archaiac visual style.

 The color e-ink display is not necessary, strictly speaking.
 It would certainly enhance the effect, though, if mounted on the wall in a plausible frame.
 The